Next: , Previous: , Up: Major Modes [Contents][Index]

 Do not write an interactive spec in the definition; define-derived-mode does that automatically.

-This function returns non-nil if the current major mode is derived from any of the major modes given by the symbols modes.
+This function returns non-nil if the current major mode is derived from any of the major modes given by the list of symbols in modes.
+Instead of a list, modes can also be a single mode symbol.